kunstmusik/signals/README.md

 ## Usage

-Nothing to report here yet. :)
+Nothing to report here yet.
+Please see the [documentation][doc/intro.md] for on-going design work.

 ## License